If China isn't soon drinking Oakland wines, don't blame it on Jean Quan.

 Next the group stopped at the new California Vintage wine bar on Wyndham Street in Hong Kong.
 California Vintage is a business launched by a group of California wineries, including a couple from Alameda, but none from Oakland.

 Quan, Oakland booster that she is, did everything she could to change that.
 By prior arrangement with the wine bar's managers, Quan had a case or two of wine donated by JC Cellars, Dashe and Urban Legend, shipped ahead, and those bottles were uncorked at a private event for Hong Kong businesses and investors last Thursday.
-She was
+She was coy about which wines went over best.

 "They really liked the red wines," Quan said.
 "It was very clear that those red wines were the favorites."